OGcanviz/tutorial-introduction-to-NGINX/README.md

 #### 7.1.
 First time set up ##

-If you never used Azure CLI or Kubernetes CLI before or have used it but for a different subscription, you need to link your Azure subscription to the local Kubernetes configuration.
+If you never used Azure CLI or Kubernetes CLI before, or have used it but for a different subscription, you need to link your Azure subscription to the local Kubernetes configuration.

 #### 7.1.1 **Kubernetes CLI Local Configuration**